Skip to main content

 Enjoying a fruity cocktail or iced cold beer by the pool is one of the best parts about vacation!
 It can be one of the most costly parts, too.

 One way to save money when it comes to drinking is to look into your cruise line's policy regarding bringing a limited amount onboard.
-Royal Caribbean, for instance, allows guests to bring on two 750ml bottles of wine or champagne per stateroom.
+Royal Caribbean, for instance, allows guests to bring one 750ml bottle of wine or champagne per adult.

 Avoid photographers